 Also Read – DURGA PUJA IN KOLKATA- FAMOUS PUJA PANDAL, 2019

 Address: 33 and 36 Raja Nabakrishna Street, Sovabazar North Kolkata- 700005

 This mansion has it’s own Thakur dalan and Puja is performed with equal pomp and glory.
-The current family members haven’t made a slightest change to the customs and ritual followed in performing the Puja.
-Notable personalities like Swami Vivekananda, Ramkrishna Paramhansadev, Raja Ram Mohan Roy, Rabindranath Tagore also visited Sovabazar Rajbari during Durga Puja.
-Personalities like Warren Hastings, Lord Clive too added to that list.
+The current family members haven’t made the slightest change to the customs and rituals followed in performing the Puja.
+Notable personalities like Swami Vivekananda, Ramkrishna Paramhansadev, Raja Ram Mohan Roy, and Rabindranath Tagore also visited Sovabazar Rajbari during Durga Puja.
+Personalities like Warren Hastings, and Lord Clive were also added to that list.